 An Introduction to Calm Abiding Meditation with Michael Bobrowicz

-Calm Abiding Meditation 2018.pdf basic flyer (information below).
+Intro to Calm Abiding edit April - to July.pdf basic flyer (information below).
 For more explanation of the practice see flyer above.

 For almost everyone, there is some time in the day or week where calm arises.
 It may be just as one goes to sleep, or in the moment when one notices the sun falling on a flower in the garden.
 But these avenues to calm cannot be practised methodically; they tend to happen randomly, and sometimes these moments just don’t do it.
 We can’t really ‘call them up’ when we need them.

 Most people decide to learn Calm Abiding meditation because there is not enough peace in their lives.
 If we learn it and then practise it in formal meditation, it starts to pervade our lives and we can find the calm when we need it.
 Twenty to thirty minutes of practice each day, over time, can help achieve this.
 With calmness present, we can deal better with untoward events, we are less blown about by outside forces, and importantly, we are less stressed by what does arise around us.